Dillipmeher/Music-store-Data-Analysis/README.md

 /* Q1: Who is the senior most employee based on job title? */

-SELECT * FROM employee
-ORDER BY levels DESC
-LIMIT 1;

 /* Q2: Which countries have the most Invoices? */

 /* Q3: What are top 3 values of total invoice? */